Moshe Zalcberg

 If we can apply this concept to the human body and to machines, why not onwards to the more miniaturized level of microelectronics.
 Here again, computer chips are the core of many critical applications – some times even controlling machines or even human bodies!
 It is therefore of our interest to create accurate enough models of such chips that can be used to simulate their behavior in many different scenarios.

-On the Dvcon 2nd-day key-note presentation, Philippe Magarshack, Microcontrollers & Digital ICs Group VP at STMicroelectronics, developped the concept of a “Virtual Twin” for semiconductors.
+On the Dvcon 2nd-day key-note presentation, Philippe Magarshack, Microcontrollers & Digital ICs Group VP at STMicroelectronics, developed the concept of a “Virtual Twin” for semiconductors.

 At first, such Virtual Twins enable verifying algorithms and “hard-to-test” conditions using top-speed C tests, support HW and SW co-debug, and diagnosis and feedback on failures of the physical hardware, just like a healthcare “digital twin”.